midonet/midonet/specs/neutron_translation.md

 chain even if the firewall chains are deleted.
 To get around this limitation, get the list of associated routers from 'add-router-ids' field of NeutronFirewall.
 For each, delete the corresponding jump rules.

+## L2GWCONNECTION

+### CREATE

+L2 gateway connection object comes with its parent L2 gateway object embedded, and the L2 gateway object includes a 'router_id' field indicating the router that the gateway is associated with.

+Currently L2 gateway only supports one L2 gateway connection.
+Create a vtep router port on the router specified in the 'router_id' field, with the VNI set to the value specified in the 'segmentation_id' field, create a port on the midonet network with the ID specified in 'network_id' field, and link them.
+'segmentation_id' field exists in both L2 gateway connection and the embedded L2 gateway objects.
+One of them must be set.
+If both are set, use the one in L2 gateway connection.

+### DELETE

+Unlink the network specified in 'network_id' from the router specified in 'router_id'.
+Delete the interior ports.

 # References